 •Held monthly group meetings to support our local GLBT community and their families. •Supported families who have started “He, She, Ze, and We,” a group for parents of gender variant young children.

 • Co-sponsored the Transgender Day of Remembrance.

-•Collected petition signatures for the restoration of GLBT adoption and fostering rights. •Lobbied Virginia lawmakers at Equality Virginia’s Lobby Day at the General Assembly. • Attended PFLAG National Conference in Washington, and lobbied Congress on GLBT issues. •Reached out to the community through our presence at Richmond Pride, Diversity Day at the Veterans' Hospital in Richmond, and other events.
+•Collected petition signatures for the restoration of GLBT adoption and fostering rights. •Lobbied Virginia lawmakers at Equality Virginia’s Lobby Day at the General Assembly. • Attended previous PFLAG National Conferences and lobbied Congress on GLBT issues. •Reached out to the community through our presence at Richmond Pride, Virginia TIES, Diversity Day at the Veterans' Hospital in Richmond, and other events.